-This new position, within OCFP, will support and encourage financial inclusion throughout the credit union industry with informative financial literacy outreach activities.
-The NCUA currently employs one Program Officer in OCFP to implement the agency's Financial Literacy and Outreach programs.
-The new position will support this Program Officer and help collaborate and contribute to the National Strategy on Financial Literacy, and the U.S. Department of the Treasury's Financial Literacy and Education Commission (FLEC) and its designated working groups and sub-committees.
-The new specialist will provide financial literacy and financial inclusion subject matter and policy expertise on a range of consumer financial protection, financial inclusion and financial literacy issues to other offices in the agency and broader credit union industry.
+This new position, within the Office of Consumer Financial Protection, will support and encourage financial inclusion throughout the credit union industry with informative financial literacy outreach activities.
+The NCUA currently employs one Program Officer in the Office of Consumer Financial Protection to implement the agency's Financial Literacy and Outreach programs.
+The new position will support this Program Officer and help collaborate and contribute to the National Strategy on Financial Literacy, and the U.S. Department of the Treasury's Financial Literacy and Education Commission (FLEC).